It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the Roomba S9.

-Looking underneath the new S9 reveals a brush roll that occupies almost the whole width.
+Looking underneath the new S9 reveals a brush roll that occupies almost the whole width of the robot.

-The wider brush improves efficiency as the robot needs fewer passes to complete the task.
+The wider brush improves the efficiency as the robot needs fewer passes to complete the task.

 It seems like Roomba prioritized carpet cleaning with the new design as the S9 does very well when it comes to deep cleaning (more on this later on).